uwcse440/web-cse440-sp16/_assignments/assignment1/index.md

 ### Grading

-This milestone will be graded on a scale of __3 points__: One point for each unique proposed idea (i.e., do not submit small variations on the same idea).
+This milestone will be graded on a scale of __5 points__: One point for each unique proposed idea (i.e., do not submit small variations on the same idea) and 2 points for creativity.

 <a name="project_proposal"></a>